pei2748/e4750-Heterogeneous-computing-final-project/README.md

   These 5 kernels work for the CF-cuda-multi-kernel.py pycuda Program.

 7.) x_dot_w_tile.cu, xT.cu, ds.cu, delta.cu, get_w_combo_tiled.cu \
-  These 5 kernels work for the CF-cuda-multi-kernel-tiled.py pycuda Program.\
+  These 5 kernels work for the CF-cuda-multi-kernel-tiled.py pycuda Program.

-#### Directory 4: nvprof/
+### Directory 4: nvprof/

 This folder contains all the nvprof files for each pycuda program.
-Snap-shots of profiling are stored in nvprof-result-figures/\
+Snap-shots of profiling are stored in nvprof-result-figures/

-#### Directory 5: results-plots/
+### Directory 5: results-plots/
 This folder contains all the figures we generate to show running time and accuracies.
 Some are put inside the report.
 Some are not.

-#### Directory 6: figures/
+### Directory 6: figures/

 This folder contains three images which show that we have been using google cloud for this project.

-### Commands to run the code.
+## Commands

 Run commands in pycuda/ folder and python_code/ folder.\
 To run programs in pycuda folder, you need to activate your cuda environment first.\
 If we have a jupyter notebook for a pycuda program, you can run it by command:\
-> jupyter notebook CF-cuda-multi-kernel-tiled.ipynb\
+> jupyter notebook CF-cuda-multi-kernel-tiled.ipynb

 If we have only python code for a pycuda program, you can run it by command:\
-> python CF-cuda-multi-kernel-tiled.py\
+> python CF-cuda-multi-kernel-tiled.py

 To run programs in python_code folder, you use command:\
 > python train-cifar10-svm.py